Sign up for Citrix Cloud

 - Enter your user name and password (also known as your web login) or the email address and password associated with your Citrix.com account.

 - When prompted to enroll in MFA, select Enroll now.

-- Complete the enrollment process as described in Step 5: Enroll in multifactor authentication in this article.
+- Complete the enrollment process as described in Step 4: Set up multifactor authentication in this article.

-Remember to use your business email address and business address.
-Using a personal email address or personal address could result in delays when requesting trials.
+- In Email address, enter your business email address.
+Using a personal email address could result in delays when requesting trials.